The MovNat System finds some of its most important roots in “La Methode Naturelle”. But where does “Methode Naturelle” come from?

 You have heard of the old French physical education method and its founder Georges Hebert thanks to the Men’s Health article about MovNat, maybe thanks to little bits of information available on the internet which are more-often-than-not grossly inaccurate, or maybe because of some improbable video clip randomly labeled “Le Methode Naturalle” (spelled incorrectly) uploaded by people who actually know very little about it.

 But how much do you know about the whole story, the real story?
-How much do you know of about the history of physical education?
+How much do you know about the history of physical education?

 According to the legend, Georges Hebert traveled the world as a young French naval officer, met indigenous tribes and observed these populations living a natural and ancestral lifestyle.
 Upon his return to France, the legend goes, he then simply devised his method based on his observations.